kranzky/insoluble/folly.md

 "I must ask, what prompted this twisting floor and ceiling nail?"
 I inquired, curiosity piqued.

-exposition;6:GLANCE ANSWERED SMILE

 She glanced at me and answered with a smile.

-dialogue;3:OLD TRICK

 "An old trick."

-exposition;11:MYSTERY BEHIND DECORATION CURIOUS

 There was a sense of mystery behind the peculiar decoration, making me even more curious.

-dialogue;6:LIBRARY HIDDEN PATHS

 "The library has hidden paths."

-exposition;7:DISCOVERY EXCITEMENT GROWING

 My excitement for the discovery was growing.

 "I'd have known this wasn't a smoking job," I muttered, trying to lighten the atmosphere.

-Exposition;7:Enthusiastic, I jokingly asked,

-Dialogue;8:"Hey, any biscuit fancies cooked inward?"
+Enthusiastic, I jokingly asked, "Hey, any biscuit fancies cooked inward?"

-Exposition;10:Suddenly, the atmosphere lightened up.
+Suddenly, the atmosphere lightened up.

-Dialogue;5:"Oh, you're funny!"
+"Oh, you're funny!"

-Exposition;6:One of the companions chuckled.
+One of the companions chuckled.

-Dialogue;9:"Biscuits do sound delicious, though."
+"Biscuits do sound delicious, though."

-Exposition;13:The woman with authority seemed to enjoy the change of pace.
+The woman with authority seemed to enjoy the change of pace.

-Dialogue;10:"Maybe we should add a bakery."
+"Maybe we should add a bakery."

-Exposition;10:I couldn't help but smile at their reactions.
+I couldn't help but smile at their reactions.

-Exposition;10:EXCHANGE GLANCES MYSTERY

-Exposition;9:SERIOUSLY THOUGH CONCERN

-Exposition;11:QUESTION DECIDE ASK

-Dialogue;10:ABOUT LLOYD MANUSCRIPT

 I noticed they exchanged glances, and the air of mystery seemed to thicken.
 I began to take the situation more seriously, growing concerned about my own safety.
 After a moment of hesitation, I decided to ask the question I had been holding back.
 "So, do any of you know anything about Lloyd's manuscript?"

 As I pulled the file from the shelf, discreet commands seemed to be rapidly entering my mind.
 "Is this worth a closer look?"
 I asked quizzically, holding the book before the group.

 Hopefully, the invention of such a sheet would be admitted to bring peace.

-Exposition;7:WOMAN SMILED SINCERELY

-Exposition;12:GROUP MEMBERS NODDED AGREEMENT

-Exposition;10:SHEET INVENTION HOPE

-Dialogue;12:ANYTHING POSSIBLE INVESTIGATE

-Exposition;10:PROTAGONIST FELT RELIEF

-Exposition;8:ATMOSPHERE LIGHTENED

 The woman smiled sincerely, and the group members nodded in agreement.
 It seemed that the hope for the invention of such a sheet was shared among them.
 "Oh, yes, I'd forgotten I can investigate anything," the protagonist said, feeling a sense of relief.
 The atmosphere in the room lightened once more.